TracyZhangyr/Minecraft-Geolocator/docs/status.md

 ## Summary

 In our CS 175 Project, we are interested in the problem of image regression.
 Given an image of size 640x360x3 in a custom made map of Washington D.C., predict the coordinates of where that image was taken in Minecraft.
 That is, the result is two coordinates x and z.
-We solve through gathering image data and their corresponding coordinates to train a convolutional neural network.
-Finally, we would save this neural network model and load it into an agent.
-This agent would pass a test image through the model, receive x and z coordinates, and walk automatically to the predicted coordinates.
+We solve through gathering image data and their corresponding coordinates to train a Convolutional Neural Network.
+Pixels and their corresponding colors would be features and the target would be two continuously variables, x-coordinate and z-coordinate.

 We would be gather training data from 4 directions, North, South, East, West, respectively.
 The model would be trained in an area 400x400 area. -200 to 200 in the x-direction and -200 to 200 in the z-direction.
 Pictures are taken every 5 blocks in the x-direction and the z-direction.